 Yoga Texts and Gorakshasana

 The Pose Gorakshasana is one of the eighty-four asanas (postures) taught in the second chapter of the Gheraṇḍasaṃhita.
-It is a major constituent of the Hatha yoga practice, that was written by Śrīnivāsa.
+It is a major constituent of the Hatha yoga practice, written by Śrīnivāsa.

 Gorakshasana is another name for Bhadrasana. the English name is Cowherd Pose.